sdt/Log-Any-Plugin/README.md

 ### Log::Any::Plugin::Stringify

 The Stringify plugin allows pre-processing of the logging arguments before they reach the adapter, so that an arbitrary list of arguments can be combined into a single string.

+The default stringifier uses Data::Dumper to stringify arrays and hashes, and then concatenates the lot.

 #### Application setup